-The technical provisions considers all cashflows arising from claims and associated expenses that will be incurred servicing policies during their lifetime.
+The technical provisions consider all cashflows arising from claims and associated expenses that will be incurred servicing policies during their lifetime.
 Vhi Insurance holds a provision to cover future expense cashflows.
 This includes expenses associated with the future payment of claims for expired risk and expenses associated with the ongoing maintenance of policies for unexpired periods of risk.

-The payoff profile for the cashflows projected within the technical provisions is constructed using the historic payment development trends that the portfolio has experienced previously.
-These cashflows are discounted using the year end 2016 risk free term structure of interest rates published by the European Insurance and Occupational Pension Authority ("EIOPA").
+The payoff profile for the cashflows projected within the technical provisions is constructed using the historic claim payment trends.
+These cashflows are discounted using the year end 2017 risk free term structure of interest rates published by the European Insurance and Occupational Pension Authority ("EIOPA").